nothuman2718/csea-backend-alumni/README.md

 ### Suggestions

-- while running the server on your machine you need fake admin data which you can get from [here](./task_data/fakeAdmin.json)
+- While running the server on your machine you need fake admin data which you can get from [here](./seed/fakeAdmin.json).Password for all fake data of admin is password itself.After setting up the mongoDB connection string, you can add fake admin data to your database by many ways .One way I suuest is to use [MongoDB Compass](https://www.mongodb.com/products/compass) to import the data from JSON file import to your admin database collection.
 - You can use [Postman](https://www.postman.com/) to test the API
 - You can use [MongoDB Compass](https://www.mongodb.com/products/compass) to view the database